graylog-labs/graylog2-stream-dashboard/README.md

 * Everything is running in your browser and your browser does AJAX calls against `graylog2-server`.
 This means that the browser needs direct access to the `graylog2-server` REST APIs.
 (Usually port 12900)
 * Google Chrome does not allow those REST connections from webpages that were opened as files from disk.
 Serve the `app` folder from a simple HTTP server or use another browser.
 Another way for Google Chrome is to start it with `--disable-web-security`, but we obviously do not recommend that.
 * You have to enable CORS support in `graylog2-server`.
 Put this in your `graylog2-server.conf`: `rest_enable_cors=true` ([Learn more about CORS](http://enable-cors.org/))
-* This is only compatible from Graylog2 v0.20.0-rc.3 on.
+* This is only compatible from Graylog2 v0.20.0 (not any preview or RC versions) on.

 Getting started for developers
 ------------------------------